ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Sybil attacks {#sybil}

-Several attacks on privacy involve malicious clients uploading reports that are valid under the chosen VDAF but bogus.
-For example, a DAP deployment might be measuring the heights of a human population and configure a VDAF to prove that inputs are values in the range of 80-250 cm.
+Several attacks on privacy involve malicious clients uploading reports that are valid under the chosen VDAF but incorrect.
+For example, a DAP deployment might be measuring the heights of a human population and configure a VDAF to prove that measurements are values in the range of 80-250 cm.
 A malicious Client would not be able to claim a height of 400 cm, but they could submit multiple bogus reports inside the acceptable range, which would yield incorrect averages.
 More generally, DAP deployments are susceptible to Sybil attacks {{Dou02}}.

 In this type of attack, the adversary adds to a batch a number of reports that skew the aggregate result in its favor.
-For example, sending known input to the Aggregators can allow a Collector to shrink the effective anonymity set by subtracting the known inputs from the final output.
+For example, sending known measurements to the Aggregators can allow a Collector to shrink the effective anonymity set by subtracting the known measurements from the aggregate result.
 The result may reveal additional information about the honest measurements, leading to a privacy violation; or the result may have some property that is desirable to the adversary ("stats poisoning").

 ### Client authentication {#client-auth}